Marketing & Conversion Colors: The Science of High-Converting Design

 Effective buttons darken or brighten by ~10% on hover.

-This provides immediate tactile feedback, confirms interactivity, and increases confidence.
+This gives immediate tactile feedback, confirms interactivity, and increases confidence.

 Loading State Colors

-Blue progress indicators feel faster due to perceived calmness.
+Blue progress indicators feel faster because they seem calmer.

 Poor loading color choices increase abandonment—even at identical speeds.